+An area that is not covered in the pricing report, but is still important to consider when structuring your pricing model is initial consultations.
 Initial consultations are vital for building trust and evaluating your clients' needs.
 But how much should you charge for this first meeting?
 There are three common philosophies for how to charge for initial consultations: free, low-priced, and high-priced.
 Let's take a quick look at why you might choose each.

 Offering free initial consultations is a good way to get potential clients in the door.
 Because it's free, there's no risk for the client seeking to solve an intimidating problem.
 If they don't qualify or their case is unlikely to be successful, they don't lose anything.

-If your practice specializes in working with high-end individuals or businesses (or you would like to), you will likely benefit from charging much more for your initial consultation.
+If your firm specializes in working with high-end individuals or businesses (or you would like to), you will likely benefit from charging much more for your initial consultation.
 Michael Rozbruch, a leading tax resolution expert, advocates for initial fees in the $1,250 to $1,500 range.
 Remember though, if you choose to charge premium prices for your services, your clients will expect a premium experience with premium results.